Analyzing Frontdoor (NASDAQ:FTDR) and Vacasa (NASDAQ:VCSA)

 |2.63

-This table compares Frontdoor and Vacasa’s gross revenue, earnings per share (EPS) and valuation.
+This table compares Frontdoor and Vacasa’s revenue, earnings per share and valuation.

 |Gross Revenue